akwiatkowski/technical_graph/DOCUMENTATION.md

 Anti-aliasing:

+    options[:antialias] - draw axis using antialias
-    options[:axis_antialias] - use anti-aliasing for axis, default false options[:layers_antialias] - use anti-aliasing for data layers, default false, can be override using layer option options[:font_antialias] - use anti-aliasing for all fonts, default false
+    # options[:layers_antialias] - use anti-aliasing for data layers, default false, can be override using layer option
+    # options[:font_antialias] - use anti-aliasing for all fonts, default false

 Font size: